 Time to get down to the nitty-gritty financials – the rental bond.
 So what is it, and how does it work?
-Are there options if I can’t afford to pay the bond right away?
+Are there options if you can’t afford to pay the bond right away?

 A rental bond is a payment that is requested on behalf of owners from a signing tenant as financial protection in case there’s a breach of the lease agreement.
 You typically pay a bond to a landlord or property manager before you move into your new house.

-So how does the bond work?
+How does the bond work?

 The bond requires an official document to be prepared, which is then deposited in an approved ‘bond trust’ managed by each state government or approved financial institution.